-4. Group Project (20 points): Students will be required to participate in a group presentation (powerpoint or prezi) on one of the following topics: Amphetamine/Methamphetamine, Cocaine/Crack Cocaine, Opioids/Benzodiazepines/Heroin, Alcohol, or Hallucinogens.
-The presentation should be 20-25 minutes.
-Each group should cover the following items: history of the drug, social context, effects of the drug, common withdrawal symptoms, classification of the drug, common treatment (therapy/medication), important facts about the drug, and any relevant information that would impact counselors working in addictions treatment.
-You will be graded on sticking to the time frame, depth of information, and creativity in your presentation.
-Topic and group declared by the end of class on January 18th.
+The presentation should be 30 minutes.
+Each group should cover the following items: history of the drug, social context, effects of the drug (on the brain, emotionally, physically), common withdrawal symptoms, classification of the drug, common treatment (therapy/medication), important facts about the drug, and any relevant information that would impact counselors working in addictions treatment.
+You will be graded on sticking to the time frame, depth of information, tying the information to our work as counselors, and creativity in your presentation.
+Topic and group declared by the end of class on January 17th.
 Date of presentation will then be assigned.